 We expect that most of Europe's airspace will have implemented FRA by the end of 2022 (see Commission Regulation (EU) 716/2014 for Europe-wide implementation).

 For more details, see below free route airspace implementation map - 2022 outlook and download the latest FRA implementation projection chart.

 This map is for information purposes only.
 This document may be copied in whole or in part, provided that EUROCONTROL is mentioned as the source and to the extent justified by the non-commercial use (not for sale).
 The information in this document may not be modified without prior written permission from EUROCONTROL.
 National boundaries depicted on the chart are only indicative and have no political significance.
 Although great care is taken in both the collection of aeronautical data and the production of the chart, complete accuracy cannot be guaranteed.
 Errors brought to EUROCONTROL's attention shall be corrected.
 The use of the document is at the user’s sole risk and responsibility.
 EUROCONTROL expressly disclaims any and all warranties with respect to any content within the document, express or implied.

 Implementation at our Maastricht UAC

-We have implemented free route airspace at our Maastricht Upper Area Control Centre.
-Visit our dedicated page to learn about when and how you can benefit from FRA on our dedicated page.
+We have implemented free route airspace at our Maastricht Upper Area Control (MUAC) Centre.
+Learn more about when and how you can benefit from FRA on our dedicated page.

 Europe is the first region in the world to have implemented a full FRA concept, although flight efficiency initiatives do exist in various forms in other parts of the world, such as North America and Australia.

-Annex I of this regulation describes the European Route Network Design function and the European Route Network Improvement Plan (ERNIP) as including “an agreed European route network and, where feasible, free route airspace structure designed to meet all user requirements”.
+Annex I to (EU) 677/2011 regulation describes the European Route Network Design function and the European Route Network Improvement Plan (ERNIP) as including “an agreed European route network and, where feasible, free route airspace structure designed to meet all user requirements”.